-There’s no question that getting more fruits and vegetables in our diet is great for overall health.
+Getting more fruits and vegetables in our diet is excellent for overall health.
 Both juices (from juicers) and smoothies (from blenders) are two great ways people can get a lot of those into their bellies, but which is best for you?
-Let’s take a look at juicing vs blending to see how each one stacks up.
+Let’s look at juicing vs blending similarities and differences to see how each one stacks up.

-Both forms take solid produce and turn it into a liquid that we can drink (or spoon if your smoothie is really thick).
-The reason we do this is to get more produce into our systems than we could if they were eaten whole.
+Both juicing and blending take solid produce and turn it into a liquid we can drink (or spoon if your smoothie is really thick).
+We do this to get more produce into our systems than we could if they were eaten whole.
 In both, we physically break down the long fibers that give produce its structure.
-This allows us more easily consume and digest the resulting beverage.
+This allows us to consume and digest the resulting beverage more easily.

 This is tied to the liquifying process above.
-The more produce we can consume, the more nutrients we are able to ingest.
+The more produce we can consume, the more nutrients we can ingest.
 This process gives us more bang for the buck, as it were, by concentrating the amount of nutrients in a serving of juice or smoothie.

-In both blending and juicing we use the technique of blending ingredients together to create flavor and nutrient combinations that we may not otherwise consume in one sitting.
-While you may not sit down to a bowl full of chopped kale, peaches, cucumbers, blueberries, parsley, and a lemon; throw those babies in a blender or juicer and you’ll have yourself a tasty combination.
+In blending and juicing, we combine ingredients to create flavor and nutrient combinations that we may not otherwise consume in one sitting.
+While you may not sit down to a bowl full of chopped kale, peaches, cucumbers, blueberries, parsley, and a lemon, throw those babies in a blender or juicer, and you’ll have a tasty combination.

-Both juicing and blending result in varying levels of nutrients both present and retained in the resulting beverage.
-For density, juicing wins out by the fact that this process provides more nutrients by volume through the separation of the insoluble fiber from the nutrient-laden juice.
+Both juicing and blending result in varying levels of nutrients present and retained in the resulting beverage.
+For nutrient density, juicing wins out because this process provides more nutrients by volume by removing insoluble fiber from the nutrient-laden juice.

 This is a bit more nuanced than nutrient density and depends upon the type of machine being used.
-In general, blending is a much faster process that whips increased amounts of oxygen into each batch.
+Blending is generally a much faster process that whips increased amounts of oxygen into each batch.
 Oxygen exposure causes oxidation, which breaks down nutrients.
-Some types of juicers (centrifugal) incorporate more oxygen than others (masticating/cold press and hydraulic), but overall preserve more of the nutrients found in the produce.
+Some types of juicers (centrifugal) incorporate more oxygen than others (masticating/cold press and hydraulic).
+Overall, juicers preserve more nutrients.

 There is a noticeable difference between the fiber concentration of juice versus blending.
 Blending, of course, has all the fiber (both soluble and insoluble) that the added produce had to begin with, albeit in a broken-down form.